The MAPsport SHOP

 Suunto has basic compasses to rival Silva but their pricing is about $10 higher.
 If you have loyalties to Finland just ask and we can get them in for you.
 Models available are the A-10 and A-30.
 The A-30 compares to the Silva Ranger but has a 30mm magnifier which is twice the size of the Ranger's one.

 - Global Needle - Back Again!

 Suunto also has an advanced needle that works anywhere in the world.
 (Most compasses are balanced for a specific region.)
 The model that suits orienteering and adventure racing is the Suunto M3-G (Global).
 It's a baseplate compass with adjustable declination for topo maps.
-After thinking it was discontinued the NZ agent has new stock, our price is $120.
+After thinking it was discontinued the NZ agent has new stock, and a really good price $100.
 (The other global ones are sighting compasses with a flip-up mirror.)